ccnfac/AICompanion/README.md

 * Detect unauthorized access, wildlife, debris, or erratic vehicle/aircraft behavior
 * Provides a secondary, visual verification layer alongside ADS-B and MLAT
 * Track and classify aircraft or drones that do not emit transponder signals
-* Use thermal + CV to detect fog banks, hail, and other weather anomalies not visible on satellite or radar
-* Trigger alerts and send real-time feed/coordinates to first responders

 ---